Automattic/wp-calypso/docs/monorepo.md

 # Working with the Monorepo

 Calypso is a monorepo.
-In addition to the Calypso application, it also hosts a number of independent packages that are published to NPM.
+In addition to the Calypso application, it also hosts a number of independent packages that are published to NPM, apps that are built and deployed as WordPress.com plugins, and other supporting packages.

 ## Module Layout

 These packages live under the `packages` and `apps` directories, one folder per module.

-Two different directories with packages are:
+Directories with packages are:

 `/packages` — projects and libraries that we might publish as [NPM packages](https://docs.npmjs.com/about-packages-and-modules).
 Typically used also elsewhere in Calypso.
 See "Publishing" below.
 `/apps` — WPCOM plugins
 `/desktop` - WP Desktop app.
-Currently this is not part of the monorepo in the sense that it has its own dependency tree (its own `yarn.lock`)
+Currently this is not part of the monorepo in the sense that it has its own dependency tree (its own `yarn.lock`).
+The reason is we want a lean `node_modules` because it will be bundled with the WP Desktop app.
 `/client` - Calypso app.
 `/test/e2e` - Package to run e2e tests

-Except `/packages/*`, packages are typically not published to NPM.
+Except those inside `/packages/*`, packages are not published to NPM.

 Modules should follow our convention for layout: